BJP should shun arrogance, rethink: Gehlot on CAA

 Rajasthan Chief Minister Ashok Gehlot on Friday targeted the BJP, saying it should shun arrogance and go for a rethink on the amended citizenship act.
 He also slammed Prime Minister Narendra Modi, asking why such a situation has emerged that they had to clarify to the public about the legislation.

-His remarks has came on a day when Union Home Minister Amit Shah is holding a rally in support of the Citizenship Amendment Act (CAA) in Jodhpur.
+His remarks came on a day when Union Home Minister Amit Shah held a rally in support of the Citizenship Amendment Act (CAA) in Jodhpur.
 "When the whole country is opposing it, then the BJP-led Centre should leave behind its arrogance and rethink," Gehlot said, alleging that the saffron party was still "adamant" on implementing the Act despite opposition from nine states.

 The chief minister said the situation was so serious that people from all over the country were on the streets.
 "They have come on the streets; the new generation has come on the streets.
 The youth of the country are worried about their future.
 Why such a situation developed," he asked.